 The following fee categories are assessed to your student account once you are registered in classes.
 Depending on the campus of attendance, or delivery method of classes, some fees may not apply.
 See your individual program or course for more information, download the schedules above, or check your MyQuest accounts for details.

-Tuition payers, applicants funded through student loans, and applicants without a confirmed funding agency sponsorship are required to pay a non-refundable tuition deposit to hold a seat in a program once admission is offered.
+Tuition payers, applicants funded through student loans, and applicants without a confirmed funding agency sponsorship are required to pay a non-transferable tuition deposit to hold a seat in a program once admission is offered.
 The tuition deposit is applied to the first term’s tuition.

 Tuition fees, which are fees for instruction, are assessed on a per credit basis for all college programs and are applied based on the program to which the student has been admitted.
 Refer to the documents below for the tuition and fees schedule for domestic and international students.
 Note: 2017/18 tuition and fees documents will be updated in the spring.
 Check back for updated documents.